 Application for HRD training:

-The students registered in M.Sc./M.Tech./equivalent degree programsof State Agricultural Universities (SAUs) and the UGC recognized Universities/Deemed Universities/ Organizations recognized by Technical Education Councils /equivalent recognized organizations offering PG courses are eligible for the research and training.
+a.
+Eligibility of students: The students registered in M.Sc./M.Tech./equivalent degree programs of State Agricultural Universities (SAUs) and the UGC recognized Universities/Deemed Universities/ Organizations recognized by Technical Education Councils /equivalent recognized organizations offering PG courses are eligible for the research and training.
 Selection of students is based on academic merit.

-As per ICAR HRD guidelines, a fee of Rs 20,000/- for research/training uptothree months and Rs.
-30,000/- for a period up to six months shall be charged fromthe selected candidates.
+e.
+Dissertation fee: As per ICAR HRD guidelines, a fee of Rs 20,000/- for research/training up to three months and Rs.
+30,000/- for a period up to six months shall be charged from the selected candidates.

-- Allotment of Guide and Constitution of Advisory Committee
+f.
+Allotment of Guide and Constitution of Advisory Committee:

-- At the commencement of each session, the HRD Coordinator shall issue acircular informing all the scientists of NRRI seeking their willingness to guidestudents in the session.
-The scientistswilling to guide students shall convey their willingness to the HRD cellthrough respective Heads of Divisions within the specified period.
+- At the commencement of each session, the HRD Coordinator shall issue a general notice informing all scientists of NRRI about the number of applicants willing to undertake research in the session.
+The scientists interested to guide students shall convey their willingness to the HRD cell through their respective Heads of Divisions within the specified period.

 - For M.Sc./equivalent degree, guides will be decided by the HRD Cell with the approval of the Director, NRRI.